damvcoool/Game-Creator2-Simple-Extentions/Readme.md

 [Explanation Video](https://youtu.be/_E91aJAcsC8)

-### PauseUI MicroModule
+### Simple Dialogue MicroModule
-With this Micro Module, it can be easier to implement a very basic Popup for NPC's to say stuff.
+With this Micro Module, it can be easier to implement a very basic dialogue looking stuff.

 Download Package...(coming up)